 - 11.1.
-CMHC and NLHC are committed to working together and avoiding disputes through government-to-government information exchange, advance notice, early consultation, and discussion, clarification, and resolution of issues, wherever possible, as they arise. - 11.2.
-If at any time either CMHC or NLHC is of the opinion that the other Party has failed to comply with any of its obligations or undertakings under this Agreement or is in breach of any term or condition of the Agreement, CMHC or NLHC, as the case may be, may notify the other Party in writing of the failure or breach, on a timely basis after becoming aware of the failure or breach.
-Upon such notice, CMHC and NLHC will endeavour to resolve the issue in dispute bilaterally through their designated officials. - 11.3.
-If a dispute cannot be resolved by designated officials, then the dispute will be referred to the Chief Executive Officer of the NLHC responsible for housing and the President and Chief Executive Officer of CMHC, and if it cannot be resolved by them, then the respective Ministers of CMHC and Newfoundland and Labrador most responsible for housing shall endeavour to resolve the dispute.
+CMHC and NHC are committed to working together and avoiding disputes through government-to-government information exchange, advance notice, early consultation, and discussion, clarification, and resolution of issues, wherever possible, as they arise. - 11.2.
+If at any time either CMHC or NHC is of the opinion that the other Party has failed to comply with any of its obligations or undertakings under this Agreement or is in breach of any term or condition of the Agreement, CMHC or NHC, as the case may be, may notify the other party in writing of the failure or breach.
+Upon such notice, CMHC and NHC will endeavour to resolve the issue in dispute bilaterally through their designated officials. - 11.3.
+If a dispute cannot be resolved by designated officials, then the dispute will be referred to the Deputy Minister of Nunavut responsible for housing and the President and Chief Executive Officer of CMHC, and if it cannot be resolved by them, then the respective Minister of CMHC and Nunavut most responsible for housing shall endeavour to resolve the dispute.